wandb/wandb/docs/api-documentation.md

 **Returns**:

-A :obj:`Reports` object which is an iterable collection of :obj:`BetaReport` objects.
+A `Reports` object which is an iterable collection of `BetaReport` objects.

 <a name="wandb.apis.public.Api.runs"></a>
 #### runs